im420blaziken/twitter-bootstrap-rails/README.md

 *All those listed at http://github.com/seyhunak/twitter-bootstrap-rails*

 ### Contact me
-Terrence Katzenbaer - me [at] katzenbaer net
+Ash K - im420blaziken [at] gmail com

 ## Thanks
 @seyhunak for the original twitter-bootstrap-rails and all its contributors.